opensearch-project/k-NN/sandbox/README.md

     DEPENDS        acme_vendor_ep)
 ```

-The helper compiles tenant code with hidden visibility (JNI entry points stay exported via `JNIEXPORT`)
+The helper compiles tenant code with hidden visibility (JNI entry points stay exported) and, on Linux,
-and, on Linux, links with `-Wl,--exclude-libs,ALL` so symbols from statically linked archives become
+links with `-Wl,--exclude-libs,ALL` so symbols from statically linked archives stay local (Linux-only
-local (a guarantee that is Linux-only today; macOS/Windows are un-addressed), plus an `$ORIGIN` rpath for
+today; macOS/Windows are not addressed), plus an `$ORIGIN` rpath for any runtime `.so` shipped alongside.
-any runtime `.so` shipped alongside.
-This matters most when the tenant embeds a different version of a
+This matters when the tenant embeds a different version of a C++ library the plugin already ships (for
-C++ library the plugin already ships (e.g. faiss): two exported `faiss::*` symbol sets in one JVM
+example faiss): two exported symbol sets in one JVM interpose and route calls into the wrong build.
+One
-interpose and route calls into the wrong build.
-One thing symbol isolation cannot contain is the
+thing symbol isolation cannot contain is the threading runtime: link OpenMP **dynamically**
-threading runtime: link OpenMP **dynamically** (`libgomp.so`) so the process shares a single runtime with
+(`libgomp.so`) so the process shares one runtime, never statically embed it.
+Verify the dynamic table
-the built-in libraries, and never statically embed an OpenMP runtime (two runtimes in one JVM is a known
-crash/oversubscription hazard).
-Verify that the dynamic table lists only `Java_*`/`JNI_*` entry points
-(plus linker-synthesized symbols such as `__bss_start`/`_edata`/`_end`):
+lists only `Java_*`/`JNI_*` entry points (plus linker-synthesized symbols like `__bss_start`):

 ```bash
 nm -D --defined-only jni/build/release/libopensearchknn_acme*.so
 ```

-Additional native-build rules:
+More native-build rules:

 * **Supply chain**: anything `tenant.cmake` downloads must be checksum-pinned (`URL_HASH SHA256=...` or an
   exact git commit); a user-overridable URL requires a paired `-D..._SHA256`.
 * **JNI headers**: compiling the tenant's Java generates headers under
-  `sandbox/acme/build/generated-jni-headers/`; copy them into `jni/sandbox/acme/include/` (headers are
+  `sandbox/acme/build/generated-jni-headers/`; copy them into `jni/sandbox/acme/include/` and check them
-  checked in so the native build never depends on a Java compile).
-Note that `_` in package/class names
+  in, so the native build never depends on a Java compile.
+Note `_` in package/class names mangles to
-  mangles to `_1` in JNI symbols; the generated header gets this right.
+  `_1` in JNI symbols; the generated header gets this right.
-* **faiss-based tenants**: a shared `knn_sandbox_vendor_faiss` helper packaging the static+PIC faiss
+* **faiss-based tenants**: a shared `knn_sandbox_vendor_faiss` helper (static+PIC faiss, SIMD variants,
-  recipe (SIMD-variant selection, BLAS/LAPACK/OpenMP re-supply) ships with the first faiss-based tenant.
+  BLAS/LAPACK/OpenMP re-supply) ships with the first faiss-based tenant.
 * **Tenant-specific cmake flags** pass through `-Psandbox.cmake.args="-DYOUR_FLAG=value;..."`; a tenant
   never edits the root `build.gradle`.